CookEditors/NOS/_posts/2015-09-10-this-side-up.md

 “When did you move him?”
 Al asked.

 “Must have been about a year ago.
 But I remember him good.
-Frankie

-Benson was his moniker.
+Frankie Benson was his moniker.
 I moved him and his old man.
-The kid said he’d help me with a crate—a big crate—kind of a piano crate, but no piano in it When we had it up, he let go his end.
+The kid said he’d help me with a crate—a big crate—kind of a piano crate, but no piano in it.
+When we had it up, he let go his end.
 Near busted my back.
 He started cussing me.
 Filthiest mouth I ever heard.
 I grabbed the punk and almost slugged him.
 Then I remembered he was just a kid, so I let him go.
 And when I turned around, he threw a hammer at me.
 Lucky his aim wasn’t too good.
 It missed my head, but near tore off my ear; here, I’ll show you the scar.
 They had to put three stitches in it, I woulda torn him apart if I got my hands on him, but he ran away, and I never saw him again.”

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>